Tag: reflection

 We primarily focus on marriage because it is culturally (and often personally) significant.
 There is good reason to focus on it.
 There is also good reason to ignore it in these verses.

-Paul makes it clear that while he is spiritually led regarding the church and the gospel (more at the of these verses), he also has no clear direction from the (at the beginning of the verses).
+Paul makes it clear that while he is spiritually led regarding the church and the (more at the of these verses), he also has no clear direction from the Spirit (at the beginning of the verses).
 This means that these verses, in particular, need to be viewed in context.
 Paul’s is that would be returning shortly (days, weeks, months, maybe a year or so).
 Paul has an end-times view.
-Why, from Paul’s perspective, would you confuse the little remaining time in your with that kind of intimate and focused human relationship?
+Why, from Paul’s perspective, would you confuse the little remaining time in your life with that kind of intimate and focused human relationship?

 Paul writes in 2 Timothy 3:16–17, “All Scripture is inspired by God, and is profitable for teaching, for rebuking, for correcting, for training in , 17 so that the man of God may be complete, equipped for every good work.”
 When we take context into consideration, we must also keep this passage in mind.